 Exercising Access, Data Portability, and Deletion Rights

-To exercise the access, data portability, and deletion rights described above, please submit a verifiable consumer request to us here.
+To exercise the access, data portability, and deletion rights described above, please submit a verifiable consumer request to us by filling out this form.

 Only you or a person registered with the California Secretary of State that you authorize to act on your behalf, may make a verifiable consumer request related to your Personal Information.
 You may also make a verifiable consumer request on behalf of your minor child.